-

 personal life

-Raza chooses to keep her personal life private such as not disclosing anything about her relationships to the public.
+Raza chooses to keep her personal life private such as not disclosing anything about her family or relationships to the public. -

 Born May 1, 1959

-1959 – Born: Yasmina Reza is born on May 1, 1959, in Paris, France, to a Hungarian-Jewish mother and an Iranian-Jewish father.
+Yasmina Reza was born on May 1, 1959, in Paris, France, to a Hungarian-Jewish mother and an Iranian-Jewish father, she is well known for her French playwrighting, acting, and best known for being a novelist and screenwriter -

 The Cold War & Nuclear Tensions

-The Cold War between the United States and the Soviet Union, marked by nuclear arms race and political instability, created an atmosphere of fear and uncertainty.
-Reza, growing up in a post-World War II France, may have been influenced by the global sense of tension and the complexities of human conflict, themes that recur in her plays.
+The Cold War between the United States and the Soviet Union had been marked by nuclear arms race and political instability, created an atmosphere of fear and uncertainty.
+Reza, growing up in a post-World War II France, could have been influenced by the global sense of tension and the complexities of human conflict, which are themes that recur often in her plays. -

 May 1968 Protests in France

-In France, a student-led protest of May 1968, which called for greater social and political freedom, had a profound impact on the country's culture and politics.
-Reza being raised in France would have been known of the times ideals of rebellion, and the questioning of authority.
-This period may have influenced her exploration of authority, and personal freedom in her plays.
+In France, a student-led protest of May 1968, which had been called for greater social and political freedom ,which had a very meaningful impact on the country's culture and politics.
+Reza being raised in France would have known of the times ideals of rebellion, and the questioning of authority.
+This period may have influenced her exploration of authority, and personal freedom in her plays. -

 Iranian Revolution